Eurydia/cleanpedia-production/src/site/notes/Functions/Function Implementation Rules.md

 ---
-{"dg-publish":true,"permalink":"/functions/function-implementation-rules/","created":"2023-06-20T18:37:36.404+02:00","updated":"2023-06-24T16:40:39.150+02:00"}
+{"dg-publish":true,"permalink":"/functions/function-implementation-rules/","created":"2023-06-20T18:37:36.404+02:00","updated":"2023-06-24T23:17:50.253+02:00"}
 ---

 # Function Implementation Rules

-When a function is defined, its function implementations must follow these rules.
+Implementations of a function must follow these rules.
 Violation results in a compile-time error.

 Implementations of a function must:
 - be grouped together,
-- share a single identifier, and
+- share a single signature, and
-- share a single signature.
+- share a single identifier.

-> [!info]- You have encountered an **example marker**.
-> Proceeding sections aim to provide more explanation.
+In addition, the identifier must be unique from other identifiers in the namespace.

+> [!info]
+> The following section is intended to provide examples and insight on each rules.

 Let's investigate the rules further starting with the first.

 > [!quote]
 > Implementations of a function must be grouped together.

-What does the rule implies exactly?

 When a function is defined with multiple function implementations, nothing can be placed between them, except comments.